Calpers, Calstrs oppose joint CEO-chairman role at Bank of America

 Calstrs and Calpers together hold less than 1 percent of the total shares outstanding in Bank of America.

-“The board believes that having the same flexibility on board leadership that 97 percent of the S&P 500 now have, while still providing strong independent oversight, is in the best interest of stockholders,” said Lawrence Grayson, a spokesman for Bank of America.
+“We believe the Board’s rationale for making this change is fundamentally flawed and we disagree with many assertions made in the Special Meeting proxy,” the funds wrote.
+They also said the company has never provided a valid business rationale for combining the roles.

+Bank of America was not available for comment outside regular U.S. business hours.

-The board in October unilaterally changed the company bylaws to allow CEO Brian Moynihan to become chairman.
+The board of directors in October unilaterally changed the company bylaws to allow CEO Brian Moynihan to become chairman.

 In May, just two days before the annual shareholder meeting, the company said it would hold a shareholder vote on the change, to be held no later than 2016.
 That vote will be held at a Sept.
 22 special shareholder meeting.